 Exemptions must be applied for through HMRC.

-If you’re unsure whether you’ll be affected, speak to an accountant or check your latest tax return to see if your income meets the threshold.
+If you’re unsure whether you’ll be affected, speak to an accountant or check your latest tax return.